Real Madrid announces exit of Sergio Ramos after 16 years | Sports-Games

 - Spain

-Sergio Ramos is officially leaving Real Madrid after 16 years and four Champions League titles.
+''This is the end of a unique stage in my life,'' said Ramos, who broke down in tears shortly after he started speaking.

+The player's family, including his wife and four children, and club president Florentino Pérez attended the farewell event.
+A video was shown of Ramos playing and lifting trophies with Madrid.

-Madrid have called a news conference for Thursday as “an institutional act of tribute and farewell to our captain Sergio Ramos.”
-The 35-year-old defender has failed to agree a new contract and will leave as a free agent.
+Real Madrid announced Ramos' departure on Wednesday.
+The 35-year-old defender failed to agree to a new contract and was leaving as a free agent.

-Ramos missed much of the past season with injuries and was not selected by Spain for the European Championship.
+Spanish media said a salary reduction would be needed if Ramos was to stay at Madrid, which has been among the clubs struggling financially because of the coronavirus pandemic.

+Ramos had been with the club since arriving from Sevilla in 2005 when he was 19.
+He helped the Spanish powerhouse win 22 titles, including four Champions Leagues and five Spanish leagues.
+His 93rd-minute header helped secure Madrid the European trophy in 2014.

+Ramos was left off Spain's squad for the European Championship after playing sparingly this season because of a series of injuries.
+It was the first major tournament Ramos missed since he began playing with the senior squad in 2005.

-He was a member of the Spain team which won an unprecedented title hat trick at Euro 2008, the 2010 World Cup and Euro 2012.
+He was a member of the Spain team that won an unprecedented title hat trick at Euro 2008, the 2010 World Cup and Euro 2012.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)